 Tel Rekhesh (Arabic name: Tell Mukharkhash) is located in the vicinity of Mt.
-Tabor, north Israel.
-It is one of the two largest sites in the Lower Eastern Galilee.
+Tabor, north Israel and one of the two largest sites in the eastern Lower Galilee.
 The site is on the natural hill rising on the riverbed of Tabor River (Nahal Tavor), which runs from the Mt.
 Tabor and pours into the Jordan River.
-The tell is situated in the national park and a lot of hikers visit all year round to enjoy the beauty of the nature.
-The peak of the tell is 34 m above sea level, and the area covers 40 dunam (ca. 4000 sq. meters).
+The tell is situated in the national park where hikers enjoy the beauty of the nature all year round.
+The peak of the tell is 34 m above sea level, and the area covers 45 dunam (ca. 45,000 sq. meters).
 The tell is in an oval shape, whose long axis lies in the northeast-southwest direction.
 On its south-western side, a long slope declines along this axis and forms three terraces.
-There is a flat area on the top of the tell, which we call “acropolis” area.
+There is a flat area on the top of the tell, which we call “acropolis” area (ca. 600 sq. meters).

 Several archaeological surveys were conducted in the region of Tel Rekhesh.
 Some remarkable findings from the site, collected by local people, are now exhibited in the archaeological museum in the Kibbutz Ein-Dor, some 5 km from Tel Rekhesh.
 The collection includes a fragment of Egyptian stela, a clay model of a temple, and complete pottery from various periods.